Tim-Agro/rjpeg2tiff/README.md

 A comparison of the original R-JPEG image and the converted TIFF image.
 ![](image\rjpeg_vs_tiff.png)

-## 🗺️ Generating Orthomosaic in Agisoft Metashape
+## 🗺️ Generating orthomosaic in Agisoft Metashape
 For detailed instructions, please refer to [thermal imagery processing tutorial](https://agisoft.freshdesk.com/support/solutions/articles/31000158942-thermal-imagery-processing).